Coronavirus confirmed in India: Student who returned from virus-hit Wuhan tests positive in Kerala

 At least 806 people who returned from China over the past few days are under observation in Kerala for possible exposure to the novel coronavirus, Health officials said here on Wednesday.

 Out of the total of 806 people, 173 had arrived in the state on Wednesday.
 While 10 of them are under observation in isolation wards at various hospitals across the state, the remaining are under home quarantine.
-Health Minister K K Shylaja has asked those who have returned from China to avoid travelling to other places and keep themselves under self quarantine for 28 days.
+Health Minister K K Shylaja has asked those who have returned from China to avoid travelling to other places and keep themselves under self-quarantine for 28 days.

 The health department also gave the phone number, 0471- 255-2056, to make available the details of the hospitals arranged for treatment with isolation wards.
-The medical bulletin said that at least 19 people had been admitted in various hospitals since the past one week, of whom nine were discharged after medical checkup.
+The medical bulletin said that at least 19 people had been admitted in various hospitals since the past one week, of whom nine were discharged after a medical checkup.

 A three-member central team had visited Kerala on January 27 and 28 and held a meeting with Kerala Health authorities, including Principal Health Secretary Dr Rajan N Khobragade, and discussed the preventive measures taken against the backdrop of the Coronavirus outbreak in China's Wuhan province.